1.5 Gifted, Advanced, and Trauma-Informed Support

 Quick Takeaways

-- Multiple measures reduce bias in advanced opportunities.
+- Multiple measures reduce bias and surface twice-exceptional learners.

 - Behavior changes call for curiosity and support, not assumptions.

-- Trauma-aware practice offers predictability, choice, and regulation support.
+- Trauma-informed practice offers predictability, choice, and regulation support.

 A multilingual student solves complex science problems quickly but is rarely recommended for enrichment because written English responses are brief.
 What is the most equitable next step?